Dyshawn Pierre: Fenerbahçe (2020–2025)

-UNICS (2025–present)
+UNICS (2025–2026)

 On August 21, 2025, he signed with UNICS of the VTB United League.

+Galatasaray (2026–present)

+On July 3, 2026, he signed with Galatasaray MCT Technic of the Turkish Basketbol Süper Ligi (BSL).

 The Basketball Tournament (TBT) (2017–present)

 In the summer of 2017, Pierre played in The Basketball Tournament on ESPN for the Broad Street Brawlers.
 He competed for the $2 million prize, and for the Brawlers, he averaged 20.5 points per game along with shooting 52 percent behind the free-throw line.
-Pierre helped the Brawlers reach the second round of the tournament, only then losing to Team Colorado 111-95.
+Pierre helped the Brawlers reach the second round of the tournament, only then losing to Team Colorado 111–95.

 National team career

 Pierre has played with Canada Basketball on the Cadet team (2010) and Junior team (2011), winning bronze with teammates like Andrew Wiggins, Kevin Pangos, Anthony Bennett and Olivier Hanlan.